Table of contents

 mkdir /raindata

-Installing and Compiling the NSpike Code (without RT-Linux)
+Installing and Compiling the NSpike Code (without DSPs)

 First, unpack the compressed tar archive in the directory where you would like it to live.
 On our systems we store the source in /home/lorenlab/, so the commands are